Lemntum/optimize/readme.md

 First, install the Python interpreter.
 Then install the necessary dependencies.

-Once installer, the script can be run using the python interpreter.
-It is suggested to run the script through PowerShell so you can easily use wildcards as input.
+Once installer, the script can be downloaded and run using the Python interpreter.

 ```
 py -3 optimize.py [files]